-There also needs to be recognition of the extraordinary factors that will continue to influence the delivery of waste services and Council's ability to meet community expectations.
-These include:
+There needs to be recognition of the extraordinary factors that will continue to influence the delivery of waste services and councils' ability to meet community expectations.
+These include but are not limited to:

-- The rollout of the Waste and Sustainable Materials Strategy (WaSM) which includes the inclusion of the food and garden organics mandate and changes to contestable / non-contestable funding. - The effects of the China Sword policy, the Basel Convention and bans on the export of other waste materials. - The NSW Government's current review of the NSW resource recovery framework which will likely see definitions of key terms (such as 'waste') altered amongst other changes to the framework.
-These may result in changed service costs for Council. - Increasing costs and overheads for Council including fuel and electricity.
-This is coupled with uncertainty around future increases due to the COVID-19 pandemic, disruption to global supply chains and compounding local economic pressures and leading to an increasing CPI.
+- The rollout of the Waste and Sustainable Materials Strategy (WaSM) which includes the inclusion of a mandated food and garden organics collection service for all NSW councils by 2030 alongside substantial changes to the funding model for future projects. - The lasting effects of the China Sword policy, the Basel Convention and current/future bans on the export of other waste materials.

-- Increasing staff wages which will increase by 2% in accordance with the LG Award on 1 July 2022. - The impact of the 0.7% baseline rate peg handed down by IPART for this year which is likely to result in a \$100 million shortfall sector-wide. - Concern around climate change which will continue to influence community sentiment towards increased resource recovery. - The need to move toward a circular economy to minimise resource loss whilst driving innovation and opportunity. - Existing monopolies within the waste industry which limit Council's capacity to negotiate competitive contract costs. - Increases in the superannuation guarantee levy which can lead to increasing contract costs. - Anticipated high costs and extended lead times for the approval and construction of new disposal facilities.
+- The NSW Government's current review of the NSW resource recovery framework which will likely see definitions of key terms (such as 'waste') altered amongst other changes to the framework.
+There is concern that this review could result in changed service costs for councils. - Increasing costs and overheads for councils including fuel and electricity.
+This is coupled with uncertainty around future increases because of COVID-19, disruption to global supply chains and compounding local economic pressures. - Increasing staff wages which will increase by 2% in accordance with the Local Government Award on 1 July 2022.
+In addition, the 0.5% superannuation increase taking effect from 1 July will also add to councils' overheads. - The impact of the 0.7% baseline rate peg handed down by IPART for this year which is likely to result in a significant shortfall sector-wide over the next financial year estimated at up to \$100 million before an Additional Special Variation process was made available to councils. - Increasing concern around climate change impacts which continue to influence community sentiment towards sound environmental management including waste and resource recovery. - Circular economy policy direction to minimise resource loss whilst driving innovation and opportunity. - The increasing cost of managing waste resulting from climate change driven natural disasters. - The role and influence of existing monopolies within the waste industry which limit councils' capacity to negotiate contract costs, despite endeavours to undertake joint procurement. - Increases in the superannuation guarantee levy which can lead to increasing contract costs. - Anticipated high costs and extended lead times for the approval and construction of new disposal facilities.

-In addition, IPART's proposed approach to the DWM charge reflects a linear waste model and does not reflect the innovation and different way of thinking that is necessary for transitioning to a circular economy.
+In addition, IPART's approach to the DWM charge reflects a linear waste model and does not reflect the innovation and different way of thinking that is necessary for transitioning to a circular economy.
 Transitioning to a circular economy underpins the WaSM and is the NSW Government's stated policy direction for better managing our resources and minimising waste.
-It will potentially require councils to undertake activities beyond what IPART (and the definitions in the Local Government Act and Rating Manual) currently considers 'domestic waste management' to be.
+It will potentially require councils to undertake activities beyond what IPART (and the definitions in the Local Government Act and Rating Manual) currently considers are included as part of 'domestic waste management'.

-The waste hierarchy sets out the priorities for waste disposal in Australia.
-It is clear that waste avoidance and reduction are the preferred mechanisms to efficiently manage waste and for councils this will mean increasing community education and programs that are designed to decrease waste generation.
-Such programmes are not currently included in the list of those that could be funded under the DWM charge.
+The waste hierarchy sets out the priorities for waste disposal in Australia and demonstrates the preferred methods of waste disposal.
+It is a commonly utilised tool to enable the prioritisation of waste services.
+Waste avoidance and reduction are the preferred mechanisms to efficiently manage waste and for councils this means increasing the community education and programs that are designed to drive down waste generation.
+Such programmes are not currently included in the list of those that could be funded under the DWM charge which is a cause for concern for many councils.